1 How does the Firm charge?

 5 What other costs am I likely to incur?

-- In addition, we charge an office expenses charge equal to 7.5% of your fee.
+- We charge an office expenses fee.
 This fee is to cover telephone and fax, photocopying, scanning, emailing, opening your file, storing your file for at least 7 years, storing your deeds and other similar office overheads.

 6. When do I have to pay your invoice?